CustomTypeOne/LoopPatches/README.md

 If you do not know how to confirm a feature is working, **do not enable** that feature.

 There are no guardrails to check values in the patch settings.
-Please be careful.
+Please check entries carefully and confirm expected behavior after making a change in patch settings.

 ### Example for Switcher Patch